CameronDenison/CODEBOX/Machine Epsilon/README.md

 *function ans = machineepsilon*

 ## How it works
-This function calclates the value of machine epsilon by setting up an infinite loop and breaking when the desired value is acheived
+This function calclates the value of machine epsilon by setting up an infinite loop and breaking when the desired value is acheived.